Pablonara/microbitcodeforschool/pseudocode.md

 Creates a list of image choices for rock, paper, scissors, and optionally lizard and Spock.
 Initializes a counter to 0.
 Displays the initial image on the micro:bit.
 Continuously checks for button presses:

 * If both buttons A and B are pressed simultaneously, returns the string representation of the current choice (e.g., "scissors").
-* If button A is pressed:
+* If button A was pressed:
     * If at the beginning of the list and not in poll mode, jumps to the end of the list.
     * Otherwise, moves to the previous choice in the list.
-* If button B is pressed:
+* If button B was pressed:
     * If at the end of the list and not in poll mode, jumps to the beginning of the list.
     * Otherwise, moves to the next choice in the list.
 Display the updated image on display.

 sendEncrypt(message, key)

-* send a message through radio
+* send a message (var message) through radio

 recieveEncrypt(key)